2.0 Authority Control

 Book title page says: Lecture notes in computer science; 150

-Series Authority Record:
+Series Authority Record

 Yes